Lakers, LeBron roll in Game 1 of finals, top Heat 116-98 | WTOP

 A very easy one, at that.

-Anthony Davis scored 34 points in his finals debut, James had 25 points, 13 rebounds and nine assists and the Los Angeles Lakers rolled past the Miami Heat 116-98 on Wednesday night.
+Anthony Davis scored 34 points, James had 25 points, 13 rebounds and nine assists and the Los Angeles Lakers rolled past the Miami Heat 116-98 on Wednesday night.

+“The bigger the moment, he’s just raising his play,” Lakers coach Frank Vogel said about Davis, who was making his finals debut and made it look easy.

+The Heat left beaten and battered.
+Point guard Goran Dragic left in the second quarter and, a person with knowledge of the situation, said he was diagnosed with a torn plantar fascia in his left foot — which obviously jeopardizes his availability for the rest of the finals.
+And All-Star center Bam Adebayo left in the third quarter after apparently aggravating a left shoulder strain.

 Kentavious Caldwell-Pope scored 13 points, Danny Green had 11 and Alex Caruso finished with 10 for the Lakers.
 They returned to the finals for the first time in a decade and sent a very clear message.
 James’ teams had been 1-8 in Game 1 of past finals, with losses in each of the last seven openers.